-Anterior blepharitis is a chronic condition describing the inflammation of the eyelid margin.
-Symptoms include irritated, red, itchy or stinging eyes or eyelids, as well as fluctuating or blurred vision.
-Symptoms can vary in degree throughout the day, and can even be absent.
-As there are a number of different causes of anterior blepharitis, it is important to treat the underlying problem.
-Our optometrists at the Adelaide and Woodville branches of Innovative Eye Care can utilise specialised equipment to determine the best course of action for treating blepharitis.
+Anterior blepharitis is a chronic condition characterised by inflammation of the eyelid margin.
+Symptoms include irritated, red, itchy or stinging eyes or eyelids, as well as fluctuating or blurred vision, and can fluctuate in severity over the day.
+As there are a number of different causes of anterior blepharitis, it is important to treat the underlying problem which can usually be determined over the course of a single consultation.
+Our optometrists at the Adelaide and Woodville branches of Innovative Eye Care use innovative equipment to determine the best course of action for treating blepharitis.

-Blepharitis is generally caused by an over-colonisation of organisms (including bacteria and demodex mites) along the lid margin, particularly along the eyelashes and the eyelash follicles.
-These microbes release toxins which trigger inflammation along the eyelids, causing them to become red, swollen and crusty.
-The toxins also enter the eye, producing more severe symptoms.
+Blepharitis is generally caused by an over-colonisation of micro-organisms along the lid margin, particularly along the eyelashes and the eyelash follicles.
+They release toxins which trigger inflammation along the eyelids, causing them to become red, swollen and crusty.
+The toxins can also enter the eye, producing more severe symptoms.
 This can be an underlying cause of eye infections such as conjunctivitis.
-Anterior blepharitis should not be confused with posterior blepharitis / meibomian gland dysfunction, although these different conditions often occur together.
+Anterior blepharitis should not be confused with posterior blepharitis or meibomian gland dysfunction.

-An important cause of Blepharitis is demodex - small mites that inhabit the lid margins, irritating in the same way as bacteria. .
-Demodex mites are more common on our bodies as we get older, with 100% of those of over 70s having them somewhere.
-Demodex are resillient to conventional bacterial blepahritis treatments and therefore require a more specific approach.
+An important cause of blepharitis is demodex - small mites that inhabit the lid margins.
+Demodex mites are more common on our bodies as we get older, and every person over the age of 70 will have demodex mites on some area of the body.
+Demodex are resilient to conventional bacterial blepharitis treatments and require a more specific approach.
 Examination of the lashes under microscope is often needed to visualise the mites and make the diagnosis.
 This video describes more about demodex blepharitis:

 SteriLid is an antibacterial foam that gently cleanses the eyelids and lashes while conditioning the skin around your eyes.
-Linalool, a key ingredient in SteriLid, is a naturally-occurring liquid distilled from plant oils including tea tree oil.
-Linalool has been formulated into SteriLid to create a gentle, pH-matched-to-skin eyelid cleanser which cleanses yet helps to maintain naturally antibacterial skin oils.
+Linalool, a key ingredient in SteriLid, is a naturally-occurring liquid distilled from plant oils, including tea tree oil.
+Linalool has been formulated into SteriLid to create a gentle, pH-matched eyelid cleanser which cleanses while maintaining naturally antibacterial skin oils.
 SteriLid is available from our online store here.